Using the Downloaded Reports

 Edited

-You will receive a link via email from which 4 reports can be downloaded;
+You will receive a link via email from which six reports can be downloaded;

 Custom field data for bookings, projects and clients is displayed in the Bookings Data CSV and the Bookings Data tab of the main XLSX spreadsheet.